markshust/docker-magento/README.md

 - `bin/node`: Run the node binary.
 Ex. `bin/node --version`
 - `bin/npm`: Run the npm binary.
 Ex. `bin/npm install`
 - `bin/pwa-studio`: (BETA) Start the PWA Studio server.
 Note that Chrome will throw SSL cert errors and not allow you to view the site, but Firefox will.
 - `bin/redis`: Run a command from the redis container.
-Ex `bin/redis redis-cli monitor`
+Ex. `bin/redis redis-cli monitor`
 - `bin/remove`: Remove all containers.
 - `bin/removevolumes`: Remove all volumes.
 - `bin/restart`: Stop and then start all containers.